 Being a busy transport hub you’ll also find many outdoor cafes and restaurants lining the harbour, so if you skipped breakfast you can grab a quick bite here!

 11.00am – Royal Botanic Gardens

 From the eastern side of the Opera House, you have easy access to the Royal Botanic Gardens, in my opinion, one of the most impressive gardens in the world, certainly from a location standpoint.

 You can’t beat the serenity and harbour views and this is a great place to spend an hour or two in Sydney.
 Take a walk around the gardens to admire the many different types of plants and city views.
 You can also take a free self-guided walking tour.

 If you’re into art, the Art Gallery of NSW is one of Australia’s leading art museums with five levels of art and extensive collections of Australian, Aboriginal, European, Asian and contemporary art.

-There are several options around the Quay and CBD, but I’m going to suggest these two.
+There are several options to eat in Sydney around the Quay and CBD, but I’m going to suggest these two.

 1. Picnic lunch in the Botanic Gardens